GreenDelta/epd-editor/README.md

 In the next page, select the platforms for which you want to build the product.
 However, only the Windows `x86_64` version is currently fully supported when building the distribution package and also the build is written for Windows.

+Unfortunately, with Java 10 the export currently produces the following error in Exlipse Oxygen and Photon:

+>  option -bootclasspath not supported at compliance level 9 and above

+This is related to [this bug in Eclipse](https://bugs.eclipse.org/bugs/show_bug.cgi?id=525280).
+As also a Maven Tycho build currently fails with Java 10 due to [this bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=525522) (which is marked as fixed but still appears in our EPD-Editor build), we need to set the Java compliance level to Java 8 in Eclipse and the project configuration in order to have a working build.

 The `make.bat` script packages then the application (and the `clean.bat` removes all the build artifacts again).
 In order to run the script, you need to add the following things to the build folder: